Nailing the Security Audit with RRCU

 3. Locate or create and save the necessary credentials.
 We’ll use them in Step 2.

 Need help locating the necessary credentials?
-See the Integrate your (application’s name) instance section of the corresponding ConductorOne-managed integration documentation.
+See the Integrate your (application’s name) instance section of the corresponding ConductorOne-managed cloud connector.

 Step 2: Install the connector and sync data